MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 #### Office.Extensibility.VBATelemetryComObjectInstantiated

 Collects information about invocation of automation server or client in VBA solutions.
-Used to understand interaction between VBA and Com Objects.
+Used to understand interaction between VBA and COM Objects.

 The following fields are collected: